 Limitation # 4: None of your folders can contain more than 5000 files

 To clarify, your document library can contain way more than 5000 files, but they need to be broken up into subfolders.
-You can’t have more than 5000 files inside of folder, sitting on the same level.
-Otherwise you will not be able to view your files without further filtering (on indexed columns).
+You can’t have more than 5000 files inside of the folder, sitting on the same level.
+Otherwise, you will not be able to view your files without further filtering (on indexed columns).
 Hope it makes sense.

 Limitation # 6: Search will not work the way your users are used to

-There are couple of scenarios that might occur.
+There are a couple of scenarios that might occur.
 First off, you might not get your keyword search to display any or accurate results based on the size of your library.
 You might also encounter the following message: “Some files might be hidden.
 Include these in your search”.